-Amy Seimetz is known for her starring role in Shane Carruth's Upstream Color and a regular part in The Killing earlier this year.
+Amy Seimetz is known for starring in Shane Carruth's Upstream Color and a regular part in The Killing.
 She's also acted in a wide array of independent films, including Alexander the Last and Tiny Furniture.
 Her career as an actor is going strong, but Seimetz has also found creative success behind the scenes.
-She produced Barry Jenkins' Medicine for Melancholy, which is a remarkable movie.
+She produced Barry Jenkins' Medicine for Melancholy, a remarkable movie.
 It seems like a natural progression for her to shift behind the camera.
 After directing several short films, Seimetz has now released her debut feature with Sun Don't Shine.
 Originally appearing at film festivals last year, it received a limited theatrical release this spring.
 The low-budget production brings together a small cast to present a tricky story of murder, distrust, and seduction.

 What’s the story about?

 Crystal (Kate Lyn Sheil) and Leo (Kentucky Audley) are lovers on the run in Florida with a nasty secret in their trunk.
 Driving a beat-up car down the highway, they're suspicious of everyone and each other.
 The tension is nearly too much for each person to take, and it's exacerbated by the stifling hot weather.
 The couple tries to forget what happened, but only so much sex and fun can push it to the background.
 They're in way over their head, and the odds are high that they're headed for a tragic outcome.

 What are the primary themes explored within this movie?